ZeroIntensity/ZeroIntensity/README.md

 ## Contact

-I'm available on Discord @ `zerointensity`, or you can email me at zintensitydev@gmail.com
+I'm available on Discord @ `zerointensity`.
+Alternatively, you can email me at zintensitydev@gmail.com or peter@python.org